djShrek/photostache/notes.md

 5. Change contact form on contact.html to be full width and secondary full-width contact information like StackCommerce
 6. The site has to be responsively designed

+12/10/14

+1. For front page, load jQuery first, then load content.

 *** Main Page ***